 Bright colours

 Add vibrancy to your dark kitchen design with bold, bright colours.
 A touch of a natural colour can elevate a monochrome colour scheme, or metallic elements like gold and copper contrast beautifully.
-For a truly vivid scheme, create a feature wall showcasing your chosen accent colour, or for a more subtle look incorporate splashes added in from your appliances, artwork and other accessories.
+For a truly vivid scheme, create a feature wall showcasing your chosen accent colour, or for a more subtle look, incorporate splashes added in from your appliances, artwork and other accessories.
+You might even ask yourself what colour kettle with black worktops works best, or which toaster or coffee maker.
+Choosing a bold metallic red or bright sunny yellow kettle to match your feature wall can help tie the look together, or for a more eclectic look and even bolder colour, have accessories in different shades and finishes.

 Soft putties

 Combine a weathered metallic work surface with neutral hues to achieve an earthy, Scandinavian-inspired space.
-Using these soft, subtle shades alongside a rustic, weathered black worktop like 4725 Oxidian helps to create a warm and cosy environment.
-Combine different textures across your cabinetry, worktops and flooring – raw wood, matte finishes and sleek appliances all pull together to create a contemporary but welcoming aesthetic.
+Using these soft, subtle shades alongside a complex black worktop with rich mineral-like layers, such as 5810 Black Tempal, helps to create a warm and cosy environment.
+Combine different textures across your cabinetry, worktops and flooring – raw wood, matte finishes, and sleek appliances all pull together to create a contemporary but welcoming aesthetic.

 Jewel tones

 No shade sets off a sumptuous black worktop quite like a rich jewel tone.
 Layer a deep, inky-black surface onto painted cabinetry for a dramatic and luxurious look.
+Jewel-inspired painted kitchens with black worktops can feel both modern and traditional, depending on the palette you choose.
 Teal, aubergine and navy, along with lavish berry tones, are all particularly effective when paired with black.

 Using gold, silver or copper within a dark kitchen design will add a touch of luxury and opulence whilst helping to reflect light around the room.
 For ultimate decadence in design, choose copper or brass to add a layer of warmth.